DevLdn/Charter/README.md

 #License and attribution

 The DevLdn Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.
-It is based on the [http://pdxruby.org/codeofconduct](pdx.rb code of conduct), which is distributed under the same license.
+It is based on the [pdx.rb code of conduct](http://pdxruby.org/codeofconduct), which is distributed under the same license.